Call us on 4625 4897

 - Postal Reminder

 The cancellation policy of Family Dental Care requires 24 hours’ notice for cancellation of an appointment.
 Should the patient cancel without the required notice period, an $80 fee per 30 minute appointment may be charged.

-All new patients are sent a welcome letter which includes information about the appointment process.
+All new patients are either sent or emailed a welcome letter which includes information about the appointment process.
 If the appointment is less than 3 days, this letter is given at the time of arrival.
 It discusses the amount charged for failing to attend or late cancellations.
 A map is included and payment options and what they can expect at their first appointment.

 Family Dental Care aims to provide appropriate dental services in a safe, secure and supportive environment.
 We encourage patients and/or staff to raise any concerns they may have.
 If a concern is raised, all staff and management are required to address the concern as soon as possible.